ieyasu/DSMACC/README.md

-The Dynamically Simple Model for Atmospheric Chemical Complexity (DSMACC) is a tropospheric chemistry box model designed to help understand the composition of the troposphere in a flexiable and friendly manner.
+The Dynamically Simple Model for Atmospheric Chemical Complexity (DSMACC) is a tropospheric chemistry box model designed to help understand the composition of the troposphere in a flexible and friendly manner.
 It is written to address a range of problems ranging from calculating the expected concentrations of atmospheric radicals to comparing chemistry schemes.